apex/up-examples/oss/node-8/Readme.md

 }
 ```

-The `proxy.command` script is what is run inside Lambda to start your server.
-You can think of this as `npm start`, however you'd likely want `npm start` to simply be `node app.js` for local development, defining `proxy.command` is strictly for running in production.
+The `proxy.command` script is run inside Lambda to start your server.
+You can think of this as `npm start`, however you'd likely want `npm start` to be `node app.js` for local development.
+Defining `proxy.command` is strictly for running in production.

 ```json
 {